golang/go/doc/next/5-toolchain.md

 the locking down of future linkname uses.

 <!-- CL 473495 -->
-The new `-bindnow` flag enables full RELRO on ELF targets.
+When building a dynamically linked ELF binary (including PIE binary), the new `-bindnow` flag enables immediate function binding.